You may wish to see an introductory page to this section first.

 Rear view of the Capitolium

-In 188 the process of integration of Thuburbo into the Roman government system was completed by Emperor Commodus who unified civitas and pagus into Colonia Julia Aurelia Commoda and granted Roman citizenship to all its inhabitants.
+In 188 the process of integration of Thuburbo into the Roman administrative system was completed by Emperor Commodus who unified civitas and pagus into Colonia Julia Aurelia Commoda and granted Roman citizenship to all its inhabitants.

 Thuburbo enjoyed a period of great prosperity until the middle of the following century, then something happened which caused its decline.
 During the IVth century Emperor Constantius II tried to revive the town by restoring some of its public buildings.
 He renamed it Respublica Felix Thuburbo Majus.